sergio-rojasa/Random-Quote-Machine/README.md

 # Random Quote Machine

-> Random Quote is a web application that show a random quote when the user clicks a button.
+> Random quote is a web application that user can tweet a random quote.

 <br>
 ### Technology Stack